-In older adults, loneliness has been associated with a 45 per cent increased risk of death.
-Evidence also suggests that loneliness can accelerate physiological aging and may lead to several other health problems, including high blood pressure, depression and dementia.
+In older adults, loneliness and social isolation has been associated with a 45 per cent increased risk of death.
+Evidence also suggests that loneliness and social isolation can accelerate physiological aging and may lead to several other health problems, including high blood pressure, depression and dementia.
 Older adults with strong social relationships enjoy a better quality of life and often live longer!
 Social isolation is a physical isolation from others, while loneliness is a subjective, self-perceived feeling.
 One can be among others, but still feel lonely.
 Conversely one can live alone, but never experience loneliness.
 Maintaining levels of social engagement that you are comfortable with as you age is very important – Join a club, take a class or volunteer in your community.
 Meaningful relationships matter to your health!
-Find out more about staying involved (LINK).
+Find out more about staying involved.

 Diet and Nutrition

 Food is medicine!
 As we age, we need more of certain nutrients like protein found in fish, eggs and other sources to keep muscles and bones strong.
 Vitamin D and calcium also support bone and muscle strength and may help prevent frailty.
 Eating enough good food and getting proper nutrition can reduce the risk of frailty and help you live well, longer!
-Find out more about eating well (LINK).
+Find out more about eating well.

 These are general health guidelines and should not be considered personal medical advice.
 You should consult your health care provider and discuss each element outlined above to ensure that each element of the AVOID Frailty campaign is personally customized for you.